KaraWatts/Fishialai-benchmark/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

 ## Contact
-For questions, issues, or feedback, please feel free to open an issue on GitHub or reach out directly.
+For questions, issues, or feedback, please feel free to open an [Issue](https://github.com/KaraWatts/fishialai-benchmark/issues) on GitHub or reach out directly.

 **Happy Testing!**